 - PI 1.
 Continue to coordinate with adjacent jurisdictions and agencies to balance adequate public facilities/services and protection of the Town's suburban residential character as well as its natural, cultural, and historic resources. - PI 2.
 Review and update the Zoning and Land Development Regulations Ordinance to ensure these standards reflect the recommendations of the Comprehensive Plan Elements including, but not limited to suburban preservation, development quality, and resource protection. - PI 3.
-Improve mobility and quality of life by constructing sidewalks and paving roads when requested by Town residents. - PI 4.
-Continue initiating funding program for the construction of a new Town Hall.

-- PI 5.
-Develop and implement site plan and Continue to implement improvements for Town parks. - PI 6.
-Improve participation in the public transportation process through seeking representation on CARTA and dedicating funds for improved benches or shelters.
+Improve mobility and quality of life by constructing sidewalks and improving roads. - PI 4.
+Continue to implement improvements for Town parks. - PI 5.
+Improve participation in the public transportation process through seeking representation on CARTA and dedicating funds for improved benches or shelters. - PI 6.
+Improve the inventorying process of drainage easements and other town assets such as stormwater infrastructure with the goal of having a better system to prioritize, plan and budget future improvement projects.